In this article, we are going to discuss Trekking in Nepal in February.

 The next day, a 45-minute hike from Ghorepani to Poon Hill is a dose of complete tranquility.
 It is the actual essence of this entire trek.

-Golden gleaming snow-capped mountains and majestic view atop the Poon Hill will keep you mesmerized.
+Golden gleaming snow-capped mountains and majestic views atop Poon Hill will keep you mesmerized.

 Highlight of the Trek

-- Short and easy trek that offers breathtaking view
+- Short and easy trek that offers a breathtaking view

 - Gurung village and rich culture as well as modern facilities